-h) Power to discipline 'beyond the school gate'
+i) Power to discipline 'beyond the school gate'

 This policy and the associated procedures extend to all non-criminal unacceptable student behaviour which might occur off the school site and is witnessed by a member of staff or reported to the school.
+This includes online behaviour.